A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Effects: Constructs a

-by move-inserting the elements ofrv
+static_vectorby move-inserting the elements ofrv.Mandates:

-.Ensures: The
+std::is_move_constructivle<value_type>.Ensures: The

-had before this construction.Complexity: Linear in
+static_vectoris equal to the value thatrvhad before this construction.Complexity: Linear in

 constexpr explicit static_vector(size_type n);